A writing style is the way a writer writes a story. It’s the words used, the sentence structure, the tone used, and even the method used.

 2. Parents and teachers may be involved.

 Parents and teachers often read picture books to children.
 You certainly don’t want them stumbling over long sentences.
-And, their audience is very young children who will usually have very short attention spans.
+And, their audience is very young children and usually have very short attention spans.

 Think of a one or two-year-old who can’t get away fast enough or who’s squirming all over his mom trying to grab the teddy bear that’s sitting on the shelf.

 Make the picture book kid-friendly.
-Simple words, simple sentences, and simple story line.
+Simple words, simple sentences, and a simple storyline.

 You also need to consider the parent who is reading their child a bedtime story.
 Make the story flow.
 Keep it simple.
-Make it engage the reader as well as their audience.
+Make it engaging for the reader and their audience.

 How to test your story.

-To help get a handle on your story, to help determine if it’s simple enough, Mary Kole from Kidlit advises to read the story out loud.
+To help get a handle on your story and help determine if it’s simple enough, Mary Kole from Kidlit advises to read the story out loud.
 It’s so much different than just reading it.
 (1)

-An even better test, if possible, have someone read it out loud for you.
-Maybe a family member or friend or critique partner.
+An even better test is to have someone read it out loud for you.
+Maybe a family member, or friend, or critique partner.
 This is even better than reading it yourself because that person won’t be familiar with the story.
 You’ll be able to catch all the snags in the story that can cause pausing or stumbling.

 (1) Picture Book Writing Style